TEAM

 Institution: Oregon State University, USA

-Co-supervisor: Mauricio Cantor, Prof. Emer Rogan, Prof. Fabio Daura-Jorge
+Co-supervisors: Dr. Mauricio Cantor, Prof. Emer Rogan, Prof. Fabio Daura-Jorge

 Thesis: Parallel Lives: Do bottlenose dolphins cooperate amongst themselves when foraging with artisanal net-casting fishers?